Northeast Economic Region Workforce Insights

 Top 5 Industries by Change from Previous Month

-• Professional, scientific and technical services : Change of 200 workers ( increased by 9.09 %).
+• Professional, scientific and technical services: Change of 200 workers (decreased by 7.41%).

 These industries saw the largest month-over-month changes, indicating short-term trends.